semaphoreci/semaphore/docs/docs/reference/notifications-yaml.md

 Defines the type of resource.

-For notification resoureces use the kind: `Notification`
+For notification resources use the kind: `Notification`

 ## metadata {#metadata}